NETWAYS/gitlab-training/day2/01_Workflows/02_Centralized.md

 * Objective:
  * Rebase your local history with the remote repository
 * Steps:
+ * Change into `$HOME/training`
- * Reset the local history by 2 commits (or where you've edited README.md last)
+ * Reset the local history by 2 commits with `git reset --hard HEAD~2`
  * Update and commit README.md
- * Fetch the remote repository
+ * Fetch the remote repository and use `git diff origin/master` to compare the changes
- * Rebase the master branch against remote `origin/master`
+ * Rebase the master branch against the remote master branch with `git rebase origin/master`
- * Resolve possible merge conflicts
+ * Resolve possible merge conflicts, add them and continue with `git rebase --continue`
  * Push your rebased history

+Hint: `>>>` marks conflicts and show the differences on merge.

 ~~~SECTION:handouts~~~